-A project is under way to expand the Queensland Children’s Hospital, including a new ward on Level 12 and an additional six dedicated oncology beds.
+A project is under way to expand the Queensland Children’s Hospital, including the fit out of a new ward on Level 12, and the refurbishment of part of an existing ward (11a) to deliver six dedicated beds for the oncology service.

 Our commitment to family-centred care